Program Policies

 Tetanus/Diphtheria | Students are required to have documentation of the full Tdap (Td or Tetanus not accepted).
 Renewals are required 10 years from Tdap administration. |

-Hepatitis B | Students must provide a positive antibody titer to Hepatitis B. If a student does not have immunity, the student is required to obtain a single booster and repeat titer.
-If repeat titer shows no evidence of immunity, students must complete the series. |
+Hepatitis B | Students must provide a positive antibody titer to Hepatitis B. If a student does not have immunity, the student is required to obtain a two-dose or three-dose Hepatitis B vaccination series, with a repeat titer one to two months later. |

 Meningococcal | MPSV or MCV4 is required.
 As of January 1, 2014, the State of Texas requires all first-time students (or transfer students if 21 years or younger) to obtain the meningitis vaccine or booster within five years prior to a student’s admission date. |